Efficient Non-sequential Division for FPGAs: Introduction

-One of the reasons is that, typically, algorithms for division/reciprocal are sequential in nature.
-Classical algorithms for implementing a division are often based on digit recurrence algorithms (e.g. see \cite{DivisionOverView} and the references therein), while algorithms for applications where speed is more important than precision often rely on iterative algorithms.
-Such algorithms are typically either based on Newton's method \cite{raps1,raps2,ScalingLessNewton} or on Goldschmidt's algorithm \cite{Gold1, Gold2, Goldschmidt}.
-Other approaches use lookup tables \cite{VLSICell} or combine lookup tables with iterative methods \cite{tab1, HighSpeedTC}.
-In this work, we present an approach for a non-sequential reciprocal calculation, that can be calculated within one clock cycle (as we demonstrate in Sect.~\ref{sect:impl}; however, one might want to spend more clock cycles to increase the maximum clock frequency).
 The proposed method does not require Look-up tables and does not require any scaling of the input (as e.g. some implementations do that rely on Newton's method \cite{raps1}).
 We will describe the approach that uses a simple approximation of the reciprocal function in combination with a correction function that is represented by a polynomial (where the degree of the polynomial defines the hardware requirements as well as the precision of the result).
-This correction function will, depending on the input value $x$ of the reciprocal, give a correction factor that is applied to the output of the (more crude) approximation of the reciprocal.
+This correction function will, depending on the input value $x$ of the reciprocal, give a correction factor that is applied to the output of a more coarse approximation of the reciprocal.
 We will show that, with one correction function, the whole number range can be covered.
 In its simplest form, this will allow calculating the reciprocal operation using only three multiplications (in addition to other, less complex operations) with absolute errors below $10^{-3}$ for small input values $x$ and with errors smaller than $10^{-7}$ for high input values $x$.
 By increasing the number of multiplications, i.e. the degree of the correction polynomial, the precision can be further increased.

-In this paper, first, the approximate reciprocal calculation is described.
+In this paper, first, the coarse reciprocal approximation is described.
 Then we derive the correction function and show how this correction function can be approximated by polynomials.
-We analyze the precision that can be achieved with this concept.
+We analyze the precision that can be achieved with the combined concept.
 We then present architectures that have been designed and optimized for correction polynomials of degrees $2$ and $4$ and finally show synthesis results demonstrating the low complexity and high clock speeds achievable with this method.
+We compare these results to state-of-the-art solutions demonstrating the gains achievable with this novel method.